howdyai/botkit-docs/docs/core.md

 the complexity of connecting multiple incoming and outgoing messages across multiple API calls into a single function.

-Messages sent as part of a conversation are sent no faster than one message per second, which roughly simulates the time it would take for the bot to "type" the message.
+Messages sent as part of a conversation are queued and sent in order with a short delay between each message, which roughly simulates the time it would take for the bot to "type" the message.

 ### Conversation Threads